arifulkazi/tictactoe/README.md

    | X | O
 Congratulation!!
 Player2 win the game

-Enter 1 for One player mode:
+Input 1 for One player mode:
-Enter 2 for Two player mode:
+Input 2 for Two player mode:
-Enter 3 for Exit:3
+Input 3 for Exit:3

 Game exit
 </pre>